NoBrainerORM/nobrainer.io/docs/configuration.md

   # You can turn off the warning if you want to use both.
   # config.warn_on_active_record = true

-  # auto_create_databases allows NoBrainer to create databases on demand.
-  # This behavior is similar to MongoDB.
-  # config.auto_create_databases = true

-  # auto_create_tables allows NoBrainer to create tables on demand.
-  # This behavior is similar to MongoDB.
-  # Note that this will not auto create indexes for you.
-  # You still need to run `rake nobrainer:sync_indexes` to create the indexes.
-  # config.auto_create_tables = true

   # When the network connection is lost, NoBrainer can retry running a given
   # query a few times before giving up.
 Note that this can be a problem with
   # non idempotent write queries such as increments.